 A lot can happen overnight!
 Chessington has made huge progress in the last 24 hours.
 Trawler Trouble has been lifted onto its track.
 Seastorm also now has its centrepiece once again.
 Bobbing Barrels centre barrel is also now on top of the ride, which gives us a great idea of how the ride vehicles will look.
 Theming work is also starting to take shape around the area, with a ship and fishing baskets in place next to the entrance of Seastorm.
 A faux bronze Mermaid was also spotted resting nearby.

 Bobbing Barrels’ ride system has arrived!
 The ride, fresh off the ferry from Italy has been set up and work is progressing well installing it.
 The ride is a Watermania model manufactured by the Italian company Zamperla.
 Work is also taking place installing what we believe to be animal enclosures within the Trawler Trouble queue line.
 The new operator’s kiosk for the ride has also been put into place.

 18th May 2022

 The ride hardware looks mostly together now, with just the ships to be added back on to Seastorm.
-Work is also ongoing painting the rides operator ship.
+Work is also ongoing painting the rides operator cabin.
 With creative teams from both Chessington and Freemont Baxter working on the project.